nwg-piotr/nwg-shell/derivatives.md

 ## CachyOS

-No issue, installed over the sway session. [swayfx](https://github.com/WillPower3309/swayfx) instead of sway for a change.
+No issue, installed over the sway session.
+Then I replaced sway with [swayfx](https://github.com/WillPower3309/swayfx), for a change.

 <a href="https://user-images.githubusercontent.com/20579136/226076973-a9925f67-854c-4156-a117-c57e869f8a24.png"><img src="https://user-images.githubusercontent.com/20579136/226076973-a9925f67-854c-4156-a117-c57e869f8a24.png" width=480></a>